mit-orcd/orcd-docs-edit/docs/software/compile.md

 ### Writing a good Makefile

 A *Makefile* could be very compilcated in a practical program with many source files.
 It is important that the text in a *Makefile* should be as simple and clear as possbile.
-To this end, several useful features of *Makrefile* are introduced in this section.
+In this section, we will learn more useful features of GNU Make and write a real-world *Makrefile* at the end.

-You may have noticed that there are many duplications of the same file name or command name in our previous examples.
+In our previous examples, you may have noticed that there are many duplications of the same file name or command name.
 It is convinient to use varialbes in this case.
 Again, take our multi-file program for example.
 The *Makefile* can be rewitten as follows,
 ```
 CC=gcc
 OBJ=main.o WriteMyString.o